vivaria/edisonrul.ing/docs/source/cards/m/mine-golem.md

 ### Card Rulings

-●The effect of “Mine Golem” is a Trigger Effect that activates when “Mine Golem” is sent to the GY after having been destroyed as a result of battle.
+*   The effect of “Mine Golem” is a Trigger Effect that activates when “Mine Golem” is sent to the GY after having been destroyed as a result of battle.
 It can be chained to.